 Part 2: Find Contacts from Broken Android

-FonePaw Broken Android Data Extraction is designed to get back your Android data, such as Contacts, Messages, Call logs, WhatsApps, Photos, Video & Audio, and Documents from Samsung Galaxy devices that are broken and not working properly.
-It is able to extract contacts from Samsung's phone which has a broken or black screen.
-Read this related article: How to Export Contacts from Broken Android Phone
+FonePaw Android Data Recovery is designed to get back your Android data, such as Contacts, Messages, Call logs, WhatsApps, Photos, Video & Audio, and Documents from Android devices that are broken and not working properly.
+Read this related article: How to Recover Contacts on Android [3 Useful Ways]

 If you have more questions about contacts on Android, leave your question below in the comments.